 And if a blogger wants to make the big bucks, they have to create quality products.

-Oh yea, and you also have to understand your audience, and consistently develop high-value, compelling content for that audience.
+Oh yeah, and you also have to understand your audience and consistently develop high-value, compelling content for that audience.

 I’m barely scratching the surface here.
 Each of the above bullet points could easily be broken into three or four more points themselves.

-The point is, ANYONE can start a blog.
+The takeaway is ANYONE can start a blog.
 But it takes a specific, unique, and quite an extensive set of skills to become a SUCCESSFUL blogger.
 You have to be a do-all.